jyutzler/Bridge-Systems/system.md

 The Texas transfer is on through 3♣.
 In other words it must be a jump.

 ## 2NT and 3NT
-Stayman and Jacoby transfers for the majors are used.
+Stayman and Jacoby/Texas transfers for the majors are used.

 ### 2NT 20-21
    * 3♣ = Stayman.
    * 3♦, 3♥ = Jacoby transfers to hearts and spades, respectively.
    * 4♣ = Gerber (ace asking).
+   * 4♦, 4♥ = Texas transfers to hearts and spades, respectively.
    * 4NT = Invites a slam in notrump.

 ### 3NT 25-27